-To address the issue of scalability and the long training times required for the largest datasets, XR-Transformer~\cite{xr-transformer} introduces a recursive architecture.
-Instead of selecting a fixed label resolution for training, the pre-trained transformer model is gradually refined by increasing label resolutions.
-This creates a series of simple to difficult training tasks and reduces training costs.
-To accomplish this, a Hierarchical Label Tree (HLT) is formed by repeatedly applying a $k$-means clustering algorithm on the label features.
-The feature of a label $l \in L$ is computed by averaging the TF-IDF (Term Frequency-Inverse Document Frequency) representations of the documents that carry a label $l$.
+We discuss in detail the two strongest models for XML, which we consider for our study.
+The XR-Transformer~\cite{xr-transformer} is a recursive architecture where the transformer layers are connected with a gradually refined increase in label resolutions.
+To accomplish this, a hierarchical label tree is formed by repeatedly applying a $k$-means clustering algorithm on the label features.
+The feature of a label $l \in L$ is computed by averaging the TF-IDF representations of the documents that carry a label $l$.
 Subsequently, the model is trained on each level of the tree in a top-down manner.
-This multi-resolution learning approach is also studied in other machine learning contexts, such as computer vision~\cite{zhou2023improving}.
 At each level, a three-step algorithm is executed.
-The first step, shortlisting, involves selecting the top-$k$ clusters from the parent level.
-These clusters are then used in the second step, fine-tuning, where the model is fine-tuned on the label resolution of the current level.
-Finally, in the third step, ranking, the top-$k$ clusters from the current level are ranked.
-XR-Transformer has been demonstrated to reduce the training times of LightXML by an average factor of 17 while maintaining similar accuracy results.
+The first step involves selecting the top-$k$ clusters from the parent level.
+These clusters are then used in the second step, where the model is fine-tuned on the label resolution of the current level.
+Finally, the top-$k$ clusters from the current level are ranked.
+XR-Transformer uses the same ensemble as LightXML but is 17x faster with similar accuracy.

-CascadeXML~\cite{kharbanda2022cascadexml} was introduced to address the complexity of XR-Transformer and the scalability of LightXML.
-It is an end-to-end trainable XML algorithm that outperforms the aforementioned approaches on the P@k metric.
-The model uses the same ensemble settings as LightXML and XR-Transformer.
-It utilizes an ensemble of BERT, RoBERTa, and XLNet for smaller datasets and an ensemble of three BERT models with different seeds for random initialization for larger datasets.
-CascadeXML takes advantage of the multi-layer architecture of transformers and does not treat them as black-box encoders.
-Instead, CascadeXML trains a single transformer across multiple resolutions, allowing it to use attention maps specific to the tree resolution.
-At its core, the method clusters all the given labels and creates an HLT -- similar to the XR-Transformer.
-A shortlisting process is performed to select the highest-scoring metalabels, which are referred to as level-one metalabels.
+CascadeXML~\cite{kharbanda2022cascadexml} addresses the complexity of XR-Transformer and outperforms the aforementioned approaches on the P@k metric.
+It uses an ensemble similar to XR-Transformer and LightXML.
+CascadeXML takes advantage of the multi-layer architecture of transformers and does not treat them as black-box.
+Instead, CascadeXML trains a single transformer across multiple resolutions, allowing it to use attention maps specific to the current tree resolution.
+The method clusters all given labels and creates an HLT as in XR-Transformer.
+A shortlisting process is performed to select the highest-scoring meta-labels, which are referred to as level-one meta-labels.
 This process is continued until the final level is reached, which, in contrast to XR-Transformer, carries out classification at full label resolution.